Yelp/elastalert/README.md

 - "Match when a never before seen term appears in a field" (``new_term`` type)
 - "Match when the number of unique values for a field is above or below a threshold (``cardinality`` type)

-Currently, we have support built in for six alert types:
+Currently, we have support built in for the following alert types:

 - Email
 - JIRA